Traffic Studies

 - Realign the pedestrian crosswalk, adjust pedestrian accessible ramps, and correct drainage deficiencies on the southwest corner of the intersection at 22nd Street West and Confederation Drive.

-Connecting 2nd Avenue/ 3rd Avenue
+Connecting 2nd Avenue / 3rd Avenue

 The City of Saskatoon has reviewed 2nd Avenue / 3rd Avenue between King Street and 33rd Street.
 The purpose of the project was to design 2nd Avenue / 3rd Avenue to improve safety for people walking, cycling, and driving.
 On May 29, 2024, City Council approved Option 2A – Widen to the West – Separated Sidewalk, which includes the following features:

-- Widening traffic lanes to 3.6 metres;
+- Widening traffic lanes to 3.6 metres

-- Widening the west sidewalk to 2.5 metres wide;
+- Widening the west sidewalk to 2.5 metres wide

-- Widening the east sidewalk to a 3.0 metre shared-use pathway;
+- Widening the east sidewalk to a 3.0 metre shared-use pathway

-- Constructing a cul-de-sac to close 3rd Avenue at 2nd Avenue;
+- Constructing a cul-de-sac to close 3rd Avenue at 2nd Avenue

-- Installation of pedestrian accessible curb ramps; and
+- Installation of pedestrian accessible curb ramps

-- Installation of pedestrian actuated signals at King Street and at Duke Street.
+- Installation of pedestrian actuated signals at King Street and at Duke Street

 Main Street and Clarence Avenue Intersection Improvements